UMR-CNRM/pyft/doc/Documentation.md

 **\--replaceAutomaticWithAllocatable** replace all automatic arrays with allocatables

-**\--addArgInTree** Add an argument variable recursively.
-First argument is the scope (as described in [Concepts](#concepts), the second is the variable name, the third is the declarative statement to insert, the fourth is the position (python indexing) the new variable will have in the calling statment of the routine.
-The recursive inclusion of the argument variable stop at the scopes defined by the --stopScopes option.
+**\--addArgInTree** Add an argument variable recursively begining at the scope path defined with the --restrictScope option.
+The first argument is the variable name, the second one is the declarative statement to insert, the third one fourth is the position (python indexing) the new variable will have in the calling statment of the routine.
+The recursive inclusion of the argument variable stops at the scopes defined by the --stopScopes option.

 ### Cosmetics